 Take a step back and look at the situation.
 Are there factors to consider that may be causing the problem?

-Many years ago I worked with a team member who was constantly stressed and threatened to quit every few weeks.
+Several years ago, I worked with a team member who was constantly stressed and threatened to quit every few weeks.
 She was a critical resource that we couldn’t afford to lose.
 Plus, her outbursts stressed the team, too.